 There is a clear expectation that the Board and senior management teams lead by example: they communicate regularly with staff through meetings and messages, and actively engage in team building and social events.

 These values are captured in the Company handbook, and the policies and working practices adopted by all employees in the Company.
 The Board is committed to providing a safe working environment and has a clear and robust Health and Safety Policy.
 The Company also has a Whistleblowing Policy to allow staff to raise any concerns in confidence.
 Additionally, the Company has policies in Bioethics, Data Processing, Anti-corruption and Bribery, Dignity at Work, Equal Opportunities and Social Networking, which highlight the expected behaviours of staff.

 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-C4XD’s Corporate Governance Statement is set out on pages 12-14 of the Group’s 2017 Annual Report.
+C4XD’s Corporate Governance Statement is set out in the Group’s Annual Report.
 The Group is controlled through its Board of Directors.
 The Board’s main roles are to provide overall strategy and direction for the Group and to ensure that the necessary resources are made available to enable those objectives to be met.